What to see at The National Gallery, London

-During this period painting for altarpieces and smaller works became important.
+During this period, the painting for altarpieces and smaller works became the focus.
 European painters were influenced by Byzantine models, especially in Italy, from where most early Western panel paintings come.
-The process of establishing a distinctly Western style began with Cimabue and Duccio, and was completed by Giotto, who is regarded as the starting point for the development of Renaissance painting.
+The process of establishing a distinctly Western style began with Cimabue and Duccio and was completed by Giotto, who is regarded as the starting point for the development of Renaissance painting.
 Most panel paintings remained more conservative than miniature painting because they were made to be seen by the public.

 - Wilton Diptych – 1395

 - “The Healing of the Man Born Blind” by Duccio – 1311